cavemangraham/seangraham.io/content/posts/one-bag-travel-list.md

 [Grey Express Tshirt]() **-** Express makes great fitting tshirts.
 I would bring a dozen of these if I had the space or if I were going somewhere colder than SE Asia.

-3 Airisms - I read some really over-the-top reviews for these garments and although they're ultralight and breathable they didn't like change my life or anything.
+3 Airisms - I read some really over-the-top reviews for these undergarments and although they're ultralight and breathable they didn't like change my life or anything.
+First time I've ever had an overhyped underwear situation on my hands.

 3 [Ultrathin Modal Tshirts](https://www.amazon.com/David-Archy-Underwear-V-Neck-Undershirts/dp/B00H4SOJ2Q) - Model is a magic space fabric thats super light and extremely soft on your skin.
 They fold down to almost nothing which is great for saving space.